 In practice, not all designers may be misaligned with the agent.
 To address this, we extend our analysis by supposing that the agent may meet either an aligned or a misaligned designer.
-Surprisingly, the introduction of aligned designers only affects equilibrium outcomes when the probability of meeting one is sufficiently high, in which case both product quality and complexity increase.
+Surprisingly, the introduction of aligned designers only affects equilibrium outcomes when the probability of meeting one is sufficiently high, in which case both product about product quality, then there is a unique equilibrium where only good products are designed, and they are simplified and accepted with probability one.

+quality and complexity increase.
 This is consistent with our previous finding on the effect of a reduction in conflicts of interest.
 Initially, as aligned designers enter, misaligned designers respond by producing bad products with higher probability, keeping average quality and complexity of products unchanged - until the misaligned designers produce only bad products.

 Finally, we extend the analysis to study the effect of competition among designers.
 We consider a sequential search setting where, if the agent rejects a given product, she meets another designer with some probability, capturing the presence of search frictions.
 We show that as search frictions decrease, which we interpret as competition among designers intensifying, product quality increases and complexity decreases.
 This result is in contrast to the literature on obfuscation or price complexity, which typically finds that competition leads to more obfuscation.4 In that literature, by obfuscating, firms reduce the consumer's ability to uncover the attributes of competing products by effectively increasing the consumer's search costs.
 Obfuscation in those settings counterbalances higher competition: the consumer searches fewer products, competition effectively declines, benefiting firm profits.
 Instead, in our model, the designer uses complexification to influence the information that an agent extracts about his own product.
-As agents are rational, more intense competition incentivizes each designer to
+As agents are rational, more intense competition incentivizes each designer to supply products that are better for the agent: those that are good and simple.